WycliffeAssociates/USFMVSCode/README.md

 Added support for more markers in the syntax checking

+### 0.1.2

+Added support for more markers in the syntax checking

 ## Known issues

 Currently there is no support for USFM milestones and those milestone markers will be marked incorrectly by the syntax checker